-Based on a newly proposed mirror-matter model of neutron-mirror neutron (n - n') oscillations, evolution and nucleosynthesis in single stars under a new theory is presented.
-The new theory with the new n - n' model can demonstrate the evolution in a much more convincing way than the conventional belief.
-In particular, many observations in stars show strong support for the new theory and the new n - n' model.
-For example, progenitor mass limits and structures for white dwarfs and neutron stars, two different types of core collapse supernovae (Type II-P and Type II-L), synthesis of heavy elements, pulsating phenomena in stars, etc, can all be easily and naturally explained under the new theory.
+Based on a newly proposed model of neutron-mirror neutron (n-n') oscillations, evolution and nucleosynthesis in single stars under a new theory is presented.
+The new theory with the new n-n' model can demonstrate the evolution in a much more convincing way than the conventional belief.
+In particular, many observations in stars show strong support for the new theory and the new n-n' model.
+For example, progenitor mass limits and structures for white dwarfs and neutron stars, two different types of core collapse supernovae (Type II-P and Type II-L), pulsating phenomena in stars, etc, can all be easily and naturally explained under the new theory.

 Neutron dark decays or some type of n - n' oscillations [1-5] have become a focus of many research efforts recently, at least partly owing to the 1% neutron lifetime discrepancy between two different experimental techniques [6, 7].
 Unfortunately, most of the ideas were dismissed shortly by other experimental work [8-12].
 People are referred to Ref.
 [1] for more detailed discussions on this aspect.
 In particular, an interesting study of n - n' oscillations in neutron stars [13] combined with a detailed analysis of pulsar timings and detection of gravitational waves [12] seems to set a very tight constraint on the effect of n - n' oscillations which will be addressed in this work.

-Most proposals of the n - n' type of oscillations tried to introduce some sort of very weak interaction between normal sector and mirror (dark) sector related to a high energy cutoff.
-Such interaction then makes a small mass difference of n - n' and hence the oscillations.
+Most proposals of the n-n' type of oscillations tried to introduce some sort of very weak interaction between normal sector and mirror (dark) sector related to a high energy cutoff.
+Such interaction then makes a small mass difference of n-n' and hence the oscillations.
 The issue is that it also inevitably makes the oscillations entangled with magnetic fields in an undesirable way due to the nonzero magnetic moment of neutrons.
 More and more experiments keep pushing its limit to the extreme and effectively disprove such ideas.

-A newly proposed model of n - n' oscillations [1], contrarily, looks at least more viable.
-It is based on the mirror matter theory [14-21], that is, two sectors of particles have identical interactions within their own sector but share the same gravitational force.
-Such a mirror matter theory can explain various observations in the universe [1] including a requirement of strongly self-interacting dark matter to address numerous discrepancies on the galactic scale [22].

-In particular, no cross-sector interaction in this model [1] is required, unlike other n - n' type models.
-The critical assumption of this model is that the mirror symmetry is spontaneously broken by the uneven Higgs vacuum in the two sectors, i.e., $\langle \phi \rangle \neq \langle \phi' \rangle$, although very slightly (on the order of 10^{-15}) [1].
+A newly proposed model of n-n' oscillations [1], contrarily, looks at least more viable.
+It is based on the mirror matter theory [14-18], that is, two sectors of particles have identical interactions within their own sector but share the same gravitational force.
+In particular, no cross-sector interaction is required, unlike other n-n' type models.
+The critical assumption of this model is that the mirror symmetry is spontaneously broken by the uneven Higgs vacuum in the two sectors, i.e., $\langle \phi \rangle \neq \langle \phi' \rangle$, although very slightly (on the order of 10^{-15}).
 When fermion particles obtain their mass from the Yukawa coupling, it automatically leads to the mirror mixing, i.e., the basis of mass eigenstates is not the same as that of mirror eigenstates, similar to the case of ordinary neutrino oscillations due to the family or generation mixing.
 Further details of the model can be found in Ref.
 [1].